 Research suggests that by playing in a school sporting team, students are able to align themselves with the school's values, change how people perceive them, become a part of different social groups, and be rewarded or recognised for non-academic skill or effort.
 Research also indicates that sport at school allows students to meet mentors and advocates, and that sport should be taken as seriously as academic learning pursuits.

 Do you support this view?
 Why?

 What qualifies as exercise, sport or physical activity?

 Who should be in charge of exercise, sport and physical activity?

 How should funding be allocated to Australian sports?

 1: Explain how family and school experiences might impact on your own participation in exercise,

 2: Recommend positive changes that could be made to further promote access and equity within

 the institution of which you are a member - or someone in your family is a member.

-Begin your reference list in Harvard Style!
+Begin your reference list in APA Style!
 Include the textbook, and any other reading you have completed.